 The latest and worst of all is 5G operating in the super high megahertz range, just below the 90 GHz of the Army’s Active Denial System weapon.

 Electronic meters, including the so-called advanced meters, are not grounded, whereas the analog meters they replace are well grounded.

 Electronic meters contain puny surge protection.
 Analog meters include a superior, built in spark gap surge protector.

 Electronic meters are much more likely to catch fire than the all-metal analog meters they replace.

-Electronic meters utilize a cheap, switched mode power supply (SMPS) to regulate voltage, which produces harmful stray current.
+Electronic meters utilize a cheap, switched mode power supply (SMPS) to regulate voltage, which produces harmful dirty electricity.

 So-called advanced meters, those with have the communicating and surveillance function enabled, violate privacy by collecting our private information.